-Summary: This project will make improvements along I-5 between Alicia Parkway to El Toro Road in the Cities of Lake Forest, Laguna Hills, Laguna Woods and Mission Viejo.
-The proposed improvements include the addition of a 1.7-mile general-purpose lane in each direction and the extension of the second HOV lane from El Toro
+Summary: This project will make improvements along I-5 between Alicia Parkway to El Toro Road in the Cities of Lake Forest, Laguna Hills and Laguna Woods.
+The proposed improvements include the extension of the second HOV lane between El Toro Road and Alicia Parkway in both northbound and southbound directions.
+This quarter,